I met Anya in Indonesia.

 She’d left Amsterdam 18 months before and in that time she had travelled alone through Southern Europe, Turkey, Iraq, Iran, Afghanistan, Pakistan, India, Nepal and Thailand.
 This was her third trip overland.
 In those days, a woman travelling on her own across the Middle East and Asia was a rare thing.
 Anya trod where few others, be they men or women, dared to tread.

 I was following the surfing trail through Indonesia.
 My life revolved around waves.
 I had no plans of returning to Australia.
 When the money ran low, I was planning on getting a flight from somewhere in South East Asia to Paris.
 Two years before, after completing a degree at university, I had taken a break and spent a year surfing in France, Spain, and Portugal.
-The ‘break’ turned into something longer than that.
-I came back to Australia, worked for a while and then went on another surfing trip.
-My plan was to fly from somewhere in Asia to France; I was hoping to find some illegal work in there and stay awhile.
+At the time, I’d planned to return to Australia and start a PhD, but my ‘break’ from university life turned into something longer.
+I came back to Australia alright, worked for a while tutoring – and then gone on another surfing trip.
+When I met Anya, my plan was to surf Indonesia and then fly from somewhere in Asia to France; I was hoping to find some illegal work there and stay awhile.
 I loved the country and loved the language.
 My ambition was to become fluent in French.

 Instead, I ended up in The Netherlands.